-- Site Title: Here you have to enter the title of your site or blog.
-It displays at the top of your site's each page and in the reader's browser title bar.
+- Site Title: Here you need to enter the title of your site or blog.
+The title displays at the top of your site's each page and in the reader's browser title bar.
 It is also used as the identifying name of the syndication feed.

-- Tagline: Here you have to write a short text to tell your users, what your site is about.
+- Tagline: Here you can write a short text to tell your users, what your site is about.
 It is usually an eye-catching short phrase.

 - Email Address: This address is used for admin purposes.
-If you change this we will send you an email at your new address to confirm it.
-The new address will not become active until confirmed.
+If you change this then, an email is sent at your new address to confirm it.
+The new address will remain inactive until confirmed.